1. WHO IS YOUR FAMILY (OIKOS)?

-- Make an oikos map of those to whom God wants them to tell their story.
+- Make an oikos map of those to whom God wants you to tell your story.

-- Pray, asking which 5 persons God wants them to tell their story to this week.
+- Pray, asking which 5 persons God wants you to tell your testimony story to this week.

-- Have them circle the names of those five persons.
+- Circle the names of those five persons.

 - Make a timeline of when you will share your testimony with them and offer to pray with them.
 The Three Circles evangelism tool is a great way to introduce them to the Gospel.
 More on that in a later lesson.